Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-XGlE_HTHTlA.md

 ---
-title: "Q&A: All the interest in the game is spoiled by the ability to build an infinitely long platform"
+title: "September 29th, 2020 Livestream Q&A: All the interest in the game is spoiled by the ability to build an infinitely long platform"
 date: "2020-09-29"
 layout: transcript
 topics: